Delfast: History

-Most the Delfast e-bikes are purchased in the US, EU, Canada, Mexico.
+Most of the Delfast e-bikes are purchased in the US, EU, Canada, Mexico.
 The company also produces e-bikes for delivery companies, such as Glovo.
 During the Russian invasion of Ukraine in 2022, modified Delfast e-bikes were widely used by the Ukrainian military as stealthy NLAW carriers in raids on Russian armored vehicles.

 Products

 Delfast's first model Delfast Partner was developed specifically for bike couriers with 100 km battery life and some professional features.
 The company's second model, Delfast Prime, won the Guinness Book of World Records for the greatest distance traveled on an electric motorbike on a single charge (370 km).
 Delfast Top and Delfast Offroad are the consumer models in fatbike form factor.
 Modified Delfast Top e-bikes were supplied to police departments in Mexico and the US.
 In 2020, the company introduced Delfast Trike, a 3-wheel freight e-bike developed under the USAID grant for the Nova Poshta.

 In November 2021, Delfast re-imagined an iconic Dnepr motorcycle as an e-bike.
 The 2022 Delfast Top 3.0 model, introduced at CES won Forbes' fastest e-bike of the year.
 Later in 2022, Delfast started an Indiegogo campaign for its new daily commute Delfast California bike, which featured a 750W motor, a U-shaped frame, and a companion app.